Medea: Personae of Medea

 Marianne McDonald argues that "Medea's anger turns to violent action, which can make her into a symbol of freedom, and emblem for the colonized turning the tables on the colonizer.
 Euripides, more than all other tragedians, has predicted many of the horrors that occur in the modern world, showing both the glory and the monstrosity of the oppressed turned oppressor."

 Although not the first depiction of Medea, the Argonautica by Apollonius of Rhodes gives a fuller description of events that lead up to Euripides's play, mainly surrounding Jason's quest for the Golden Fleece.
 In this literary work, Medea is presented not as a powerful woman seeking justice, but as a young woman who is desperately in love with Jason.
 So much in love that she decides to defy her father and kill her brother in order to help him.
 James J. Clauss writes about this Medea, attempting to unearth another version of this character for scholarship and discussion.
-He looks into different passages in the original text to define the meaning and draw connection to the different feelings Medea was going through.
+He looks into different passages in the original text to define the meaning and draw connection to the different feelings Medea was experiencing.
 He argues the feelings of Medea's initial love for Jason, the shame she feels for loving him and for going against her family, and final agreement to help Jason in his quest.

 Multiple scholars have discussed Medea's use as a "helper maiden" to Jason's quest.
 A helper maid is typically a young woman who helps on a hero's quest, usually out of love.
 Instead of being the center of the story, like she is in Euripides's Medea, this version of Medea is reduced to a supporting role.
 Her main purpose is to help the hero with his quest.
 Jason would never have been successful on his quest without Medea's help, something that is pointed out and referenced many times in ancient texts and contemporary scholarly work.

 Other, non-literary traditions guided the vase-painters, and a localized, chthonic presence of Medea was propitiated with unrecorded emotional overtones at Corinth, at the sanctuary devoted to her slain children, or locally venerated elsewhere as a foundress of cities.
+Her capabilities of taking or restoring one's life can be related to her being a Sun-daughter and she repeatedly uses her skills—and cauldron—to rejuvenate.

 Modern references

-In his book The Happiness Hypothesis, social psychologist Jonathan Haidt quotes Medea talking about her struggle between her love to Jason and obligation to her father, as an example for the "divided Self" and the conflict between id and superego: "I am dragged along by a strange new force.
+In his 2006 book The Happiness Hypothesis, social psychologist Jonathan Haidt quotes Medea talking about her struggle between her love to Jason and obligation to her father, as an example for the "divided Self" and the conflict between id and superego: "I am dragged along by a strange new force.
 Desire and reason are pulling in different directions.
 I see the right way and approve it, but follow the wrong."